 Nigerian Business E-mail Scammer Sentenced for Fraud

-United States Attorney Joe Kelly announced that Adewale Aniyeloye, age 32 from Nigeria, was sentenced today for Wire Fraud.
-United States District Court Judge Robert F. Rossiter, Jr., sentenced Aniyeloye to a 96-month term of imprisonment.
-After his release from prison, Aniyeloye will begin a 3-year term of supervised release.
+United States Attorney Joe Kelly announced that Pelumi Fawehinmi, age 38, of Nigeria, was sentenced Friday, March 22, 2019, for Wire Fraud.
+United States District Court Judge Robert F. Rossiter, Jr., sentenced Fawehinmi to a 72-month term of imprisonment.
+After his release from prison, Fawehinmi will begin a 3-year term of supervised release.
 The restitution amount is to be determined and will be ordered at a later date.

 This case was investigated by the Federal Bureau of Investigation.